 - Windows 7

 - Windows 8

-ITS requires all computers, Windows and Mac, to be running an up-to-date AntiVirus software.
-Eastern provides students with a free for student use copy of Symantec Endpoint Protection (SEP), found at http://www.eiu.edu/its/helpdesk/swdownloads.php.
+ITS requires all computers, Windows and Mac, to be running an up-to-date Antivirus software.
+Eastern provides students with a free-for-student-use copy of Symantec Endpoint Protection (SEP), found at http://its.eiu.edu/its/helpdesk/swdownloads.php.
 The version provided is supported on both Windows and Mac computers.

-If you choose not to use Eastern’s version of Symantec, the following antivirus software is free for personal use provided by other vendors:
+If you choose not to use Eastern's version of Symantec, the following antivirus software is free for personal use from other providers: